 PS Membership is limited to twelve people.
-Once twelve writers register, the class will close for new registrants and you'll be invited to join the waiting list for the next installment of the workshop (some time in 2020).
+Once twelve seven three more writers register, the class will close for new registrants and you'll be invited to join the waiting list for the next installment of the workshop (late in 2020).

 (There are only three spots left now).

 It's first come, first served, so if you're interested, sign up to guarantee your spot.

 "Daniel Wallace gives smart, clear-headed editorial advice and his services are well worth every penny.
 Even working with a literary agency, going through rewrites, I had not received this level of attentiveness, this kind of sensitivity to the project at hand.
 Daniel responded quickly and was generous with feedback.

 His suggestions have helped enormously--and he is particularly astute about issues of plotting, and whether the structure is serving the characters and their story.
 I hope Daniel Wallace is still accepting clients when I finish my next novel, because his service is invaluable."